gatsbyjs/gatsby/docs/contributing/docs-contributions/docs-writing-process.md

    - This part may be covered if a docs issue is assigned to you, or if you’re signing up voluntarily to take on an issue.

-2. Look at the [learning workflow meta issue](https://github.com/gatsbyjs/gatsby/issues/13708) to find active areas looking for docs.

-3. Read through the existing Gatsby docs information and find gaps in topic coverage.
+2. Read through the existing Gatsby docs information and find gaps in topic coverage.
 Is there an area you feel is missing?
 [File an issue](/contributing/how-to-file-an-issue/) to discuss it.
 If the team determines it warrants documentation, implement in a PR.

-4. Observe common points of confusion or rough edges through user feedback and recommend solutions.
+3. Observe common points of confusion or rough edges through user feedback and recommend solutions.

 > _Note: It’s required to open a GitHub issue before submitting a PR if one does not already exist._